raccog/HydroManager/HydroManager/README.md

 * Overwrite the current system settings
 * Save the current system settings to flash memory as the default settings

+#### Stabilize pH

+This task is responsible for keeping the pH of a reservoir within a specified range.
+It only performs this action when `auto_ph` mode is on.

+Every `ph_stabilize_interval` milliseconds, the pH is measured and checked to see if it's in range.
+If it's not in range, a pump is activated for `ph_dose_length` milliseconds to provide pH up or pH down to the reservoir.

+#### Refill Reservoir

+This task is responsible for turning the refill pump on and off depending on the current refill mode.
+There are 3 modes: off, refill, and circulate.
+When off, this task does nothing.

+When in refill mode, it checks the refill sensor every `refill_interval` milliseconds to see if the reservoir needs water.
+If it does, then it turns on the refill pump for `refill_dose_length` milliseconds.

+When in circulate mode, it keeps the pump on continuously (unless the overflow sensor activates).
+This mode is designed for a pump whose input and output are connected to the same reservoir.
+When constantly running, this provides water circulation in the reservoir.

+#### HTTP Server

+This task is responsible for responding to HTTP requests and communicating with the System Control task when necessary.
+It provides HTTP endpoints that can be used to read sensor data, get event logs, and update system settings.

 ### FreeRTOS Resources

 These resources are used to communicate between FreeRTOS tasks.